 Section 162(m) of the IRC limits the Company's ability to deduct certain compensation in excess of \$1 million paid to the Company's Chief Executive Officer and to certain of the Company's other named executive officers.
 Prior to the Tax Cuts and Jobs Act ("TCJA") that was signed into law on December 22, 2017, this limitation did not apply to compensation that constituted under applicable regulations "qualified performance-based compensation."
-Prior to the enactment of TCJA, the Company aimed to design the performance-based compensation paid to its named executive officers so that it would satisfy the requirements for deductibility under Section 162(m), but also had determined that it would not necessarily limit executive compensation to amounts deductible under Section 162(m) if that limitation were not in the best interest of stockholders.

 The TCJA repealed the "qualified performance-based compensation" exception, effective for taxable years beginning after December 31, 2017.
-The TCJA provides transition relief for certain contractual arrangements in place as of November 2, 2017; however, the scope of this transition relief is uncertain, and in the absence of any rulemaking at this time, the full impact of the TCJA's changes to Section 162(m) on our executive compensation program is not yet known.
-The Committee will continue to retain the flexibility to design and maintain the Company's executive compensation programs in a manner that the Committee believes is most beneficial to stockholders, including the payment of compensation that may not be deductible under Section 162(m).
+The TCJA provided transition relief to preserve this exception for certain contractual arrangements in place as of November 2, 2017.
+Awards made beginning in our 2018 fiscal year, however, are fully subject to the deduction limits of Section 162(m).
+These changes will cause more of our compensation to be non-deductible under Section 162(m) in the future and will eliminate the Company's ability to structure performance-based awards to be exempt from Section 162(m).